buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `build`

 One or more services to build and store, allowing following pipeline steps to run faster as they won't need to build the image.
+The step’s `command` will be ignored and does not need to be specified.

 ### `run`